 - Legal concerns within the specific industry

-- Stability of the industry as well as overall economy
+- Stability of the industry as well as the overall economy

 There can be wide variances with the type of internet company you own.
 For example, Content related sites that drive enormous amounts of traffic often fall under a much different criteria.
-A buyer looking at a content driven internet business for sale will certainly review everything but may emphasize organic traffic more so than someone buying an ecommerce company.
+A buyer looking at a content driven internet business for sale will certainly review everything but may emphasize organic traffic and quality content more so than someone buying an e-commerce company.

 It is important to note, every situation is unique and iMerge Advisors has helped to sell websites and internet companies valued below 2x and well over 5x.
 These guidelines are given to serve as a guide only to the most common approaches and valuations.
 We recommend you engage a professional with experience to help walk you through the process and that can make observations that sometimes are not clear to the people that run the business every day.